SeattleChris/budget_tool/README.md

 Implementing a token-based authentication through the use of RESTful architecture.
 Your users will have the ability to register and login to your app through an endpoint provided by Django REST Framework.

+ Now that your application handles authentication through your RESTful endpoints, you will implement the ability to manage resources as an authenticated user!

 ## Getting Started

 clone the repo